JujiaLi2020/psych-mas/README.md

 ## What Is Included

-This is a clean runnable distribution.
+This is a lastest runnable distribution.
 It keeps only the files needed to run the app and the bundled demo:

 - Streamlit entry point and page composition: `ui.py`
 - FastAPI backend: `backend_service.py`